M2TeamArchived/NSudo/Manual/UserManual.md

   - Launch programs with current user access token.
     - Note: If the User Account Control has not been disabled, the privilege of this mode is similar to the standard user.
+  - Launch programs with elevated current user access token.
+    - Note: The privilege of this mode is similar to the elevated user.
   - Launch programs with current process access token.
     - Note: The privilege of this mode is similar to the elevated user.
   - Launch programs with current process access token with the LUA restriction.